If you’ve set up a Google Ads campaign and you’re not monitoring and optimising it constantly, you could be pouring money down the drain.

 Why keyword research is so important

-The Google AdWords Keyword Planner tool is important when building keyword lists.
+The Google Ads Keyword Planner tool is important when building keyword lists.
 It’s a free tool that lets you source keywords that validate your ideas by providing search volumes and suggested bids.
 This is a great way to discover new keywords and provide reasoning for the keywords you select in your campaign.

 However, don’t get carried away with this free feature.
 You still need to carefully place your keywords within specific ad groups that have specific ad messages.